martinsbruveris/score-analysis/README.md

 | male     | 0.252 | 0.474 | 0.697 |

 You can obtain metrics that are normalised.
-For example, you can normalise to the metric measured across the entire dataset by passing `normalise="by_overall"` argument, like so:
+For example, you can normalise to the metric measured across the entire dataset by passing `normalize="by_overall"` argument, like so:
 ```python
 bias_frame = showbias(
     data=df,